 Life insurance policy seekers in Georgia would be foolish to not educate themselves on the basics of life insurance in the state.
-The state of Georgia, like every other state in the United States, has its own set of laws which regulate the life insurance industry.
+The state of Georgia, like every other state in the United States, has its own set of laws that regulate the life insurance industry.
 These laws, which mainly deal with life insurance claims, are important to gain a basic understanding of.
 Doing so will help you make an educated decision on your insurance policy purchase.

-Life Insurance Laws And Regulations
+Life Insurance Laws and Regulations

-Life insurance rules are largely regulated on the local, state level (as opposed to being controlled by the federal government).
-Therefore, the state of Georgia, and not the U.S. government, has control over the life insurance industry within it’s borders.
+Life insurance rules are largely regulated on the local, state-level (as opposed to being controlled by the federal government).
+Therefore, the state of Georgia, and not the U.S. government, has control over the life insurance industry within its borders.
 In Georgia, life insurance is regulated under Title 33 of the Code of Georgia.
 To gain a better understanding of the law, you can study the fine print of the Georgia code, or you can allow us to highlight the key points:

 Free Look Period In Georgia